Azure/acr-builder/README.md

 ##### Example

 This project can be built using acr-builder itself, assuming you have run a valid acr builder image named `acr-builder`, running
-`./scripts/run.sh --docker-registry stub`
+`./scripts/run.sh`
-Will rebuild the acr-docker image as `stub/acr-builder`
+Will rebuild the acr-docker image as `stub-registry/acr-builder`

 ##### Required Parameters
 `--docker-registry` Docker registry to push to.
 This parameter will populate the `ACR_BUILD_DOCKER_REGISTRY` reserved environment variable (see `Build Environment`)<br />